How do you track IT assets? How will this help with IT asset control?

 Rather than try and fight these new app stores, it is better to embrace the technology and look to implement a corporate app store that will enable users to get the software they need quickly, but with the correct authorization, all under the control of IT.

-One area where much money is wasted is on unused licenses.
-For example, a user may change his job within the organization or, the project for which he originally required the software may be ended, but the software will still be sat on their device – using up a license.
+One area where IT spend is often wasted is on unused licenses.
+For example, a user may change his job within the organization or, the project for which he originally required the software may have ended, but the software will still be sat on their device – using up a license.

 You need to be able to identify such unused software and remove it based on published policies (e.g. automatically removed after 90 days non-use or request removal after 30 days non-use).
-This re-harvesting of licenses will enable you to maximize cost savings by reducing the need to buy additional incenses in the future.
+This re-harvesting of licenses, reassigning the license where software access is needed, will enable you to maximize cost savings by reducing the need to buy additional incenses in the future.

-Again this process can be automated, typically within the corporate app store such as AssetStudio App-Centre, but also some ITAM/SAM solutions will have this functionality built-in and so the process can be incorporated as part of your overall SAM plan.
+Saving time and resource, this process can be automated, typically within the corporate app store such as Certero App-Centre.
+Some ITAM/SAM solutions will also have this functionality built-in and so the process can be incorporated as part of your overall SAM plan.

 Your users need to be aware of the policies and procedures that surround the request of new IT assets and their subsequent retirement.
 But, you also need to be aware of exactly what users exist on your corporate network.
 Non-existent starters and sudden leavers create all sorts of problems with regard to hardware and software lying unused across the organization.
 All of which costs you money.